CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 "guest", "guest", and "/" respectively.
 For more information and some advanced setting we refer to the [Connectio](copernica-docs:Yothalot/connection "Connection") documentation.

-For more information on how to use Yothalot see [Usage](copernica-docs:Yothalot/usage "Usage") or an [example](copernica-docs:Yothalot/hellowordl).
+For more information on how to use Yothalot see our [Hello world!](copernica-docs:Yothalot/hellowordl) example.